Criminal Defense Lawyer in Utah

 Serious Defense for Serious Criminal Charges

 Most people do not start looking for a criminal defense attorney because they planned for it.
 They call because police showed up unexpectedly, a detective wants an interview, a loved one was arrested, a warrant was discovered, or something that seemed small suddenly became serious.
-In many cases, the most important decisions are made before the first court date and sometimes before charges are even filed.
+A family argument becomes a need for domestic violence defense.
+A violent confrontation turns into serious violent felony defense.
+An accusation involving sexual misconduct suddenly requires immediate sex crimes defense because of the life-changing risk of registry consequences.
+In the most serious situations, what begins as an assault investigation can move directly into full homicide defense, where prosecutors are deciding whether to pursue murder or manslaughter charges.
+Financial investigations can be just as urgent when fraud allegations, licensing threats, or business disputes create the need for strategic white collar crime defense before formal charges are ever filed.

 Criminal cases are often shaped long before anyone stands in front of a judge.
 Statements made to police, consent to a search, decisions during an arrest, text messages, social media, and even informal conversations can become major parts of the prosecution’s case.
 Early mistakes can be difficult to fix later.
+In many investigations, knowing what to do if you are under investigation matters more than anything that happens at the first court appearance.
 Early strategy matters.

 Andrew McAdams represents individuals throughout Northern Utah facing serious criminal charges and high-risk investigations.
 As a former felony prosecutor and criminal defense attorney with more than twenty years of experience, he understands how prosecutors evaluate credibility, how charging decisions are made, and where cases are often vulnerable.
 That perspective matters because strong defense work is not just about reacting to charges after they are filed.
 It is about protecting clients before avoidable damage is done.